 You'll need to meet the College of Visual Arts and Design's admission requirements to be qualified as a pre-major.
 These requirements are in addition to the ones enforced by the university.

-During your first few semesters, you'll work on completing the college's core curriculum.
-The core curriculum provides a general understanding of art, design and art history.
-After completing the core requirements, you'll take courses in:
+During your first few semesters, you'll work on completing the college's foundational courses, which provide a general understanding of art, design and art history.
+You will then take courses in:

 You'll also be required to complete a minor.
 Marketing, merchandising, entrepreneurship, anthropology or computer education are minors that complement the IADS major.